Asure/narc/README.md

 - for MAME, rename the ROMs as follows:
 	NARCFC.0 -> NARCREV7.U42, NARCFC.1 -> NARCREV7.U24,
 	NARCFE.0 -> NARCREV7.U41, NARCFE.1 -> NARCREV7.U23
-- or use rename.cmd in a cmd prompt
+- or use rename.cmd in a cmd prompt.

 current problems:
 - the DMA1 version of LOAD doesn't seem to be available anywhere, so I can't produce graphics ROMs until